May 20th, 8:59 am

 While the overwhelming feeling of navigating through a new workplace seems inevitable, it doesn’t always have to feel grim.
 A well-designed buddy system can bring in a friendly approach to a new hire’s introduction.

-Here a couple of ways you can make the buddy system work for you:
+Here are a couple of ways you can make the buddy system work for you:

 Choose the right buddy: Have a framework where a new hire and a current employee match.
 The buddy should also be someone competent and willing to be part of the program.